Asymptotic-preserving semi-implicit finite volume scheme for Extended Magnetohydrodynamics: Numerical tests

 \section{Numerical tests}

 This section focuses on testing the ability of the XMHD solver to address linear problems with known analytical solutions across different physical limits—ideal, resistive, and Hall MHD.
 For nonlinear problems involving discontinuities, the Brio–Wu shock tube test \cite{BRIO1988400} is used as a stringent benchmark to assess the solver’s capability to accurately capture nonlinear flow features and discontinuous structures.
 However, note that for conventional ideal MHD test, the MHD equations are typically written such that $\mu_0=1$ \cite{2008ApJS..178..137S} but this is not the case here which must be accounted for.
 Here, LLF Riemann solver will be employed for the ideal MHD components unless stated otherwise.
-This is because LLF Riemann solver is numerically more stable than HLLD Riemann solver especially at low densities where it is much more diffusive which will be shown in Sect. \ref{SubSect:FieldDiffuse}.
+This is because LLF Riemann solver is numerically more stable than HLLD Riemann solver as it is more diffusive than the latter.

 For the tests done here, Eqs. \ref{XMHDv1:mass} to \ref{XMHDv1:entropy} will be non-dimensionalized to $\mathbf{U}=U_0 \mathbf{\tilde{U}}$ where $\tilde{\mathbf{U}}$ is the set of dimensionless variables while $U_0$ is the set of dimensional normalization factors with the values in Table \ref{table:ref_values} unless stated otherwise: